elbasel42/OdinAi-Public/README.md

-Live preview of the website has been disabled due to cost mangement

-This is the code for https://odin-elbasel.vercel.app website.
-The original repo `OdinAi` has been made private for security reasons and so should yours if you plan to use GoogleVertexAi with your deployment.

 Built with NextJs13.4 making use of sever actions and server components.

 Most pages are generated SSR and revalidated on client-side user action with the help of a redis based database (vercel redis in this case).